 Terminally ill cancer patients from households reporting financial hardship had a higher likelihood of receiving intensive life-prolonging care (defined as receiving ventilation or resuscitation to prolong life) than did those who did not report financial hardship (OR, 3.22; 95% CI, 1.38−7.53).
 In a longitudinal survey of 281 terminally ill cancer patients, 29% reported using most or all of their household's financial savings because of illness.

 In one retrospective cohort study of cancer patients who filed for bankruptcy compared with those who did not according to data in the western Washington SEER Cancer Registry, filing for bankruptcy was associated with an increased risk of mortality (adjusted HR, 1.79; 95% CI, 1.64–1.96).
-Prostate cancer (adjusted HR, 2.07; 95% CI, 1.56–2.74) and colorectal cancer (adjusted HR, 2.47; 95% CI, 1.85–3.31) patients had the highest hazard ratios.
+Hazard ratios were highest for patients with prostate cancer (adjusted HR, 2.07; 95% CI, 1.56–2.74) and colorectal cancer (adjusted HR, 2.47; 95% CI, 1.85–3.31).

 Internal and External Validity Concerns With Observational Studies

 Data from randomized controlled trials offer the strongest evidence for establishing the efficacy of treatment on cancer outcomes.
 However, because cancer patients cannot ethically be subjected to financial toxicity through randomization, the current body of evidence is primarily from observational data, particularly from cross-sectional and cohort studies.
 Large nationally representative surveys can provide the best estimates of the prevalence of certain conditions.